 I did find the seats to be too hard and flat and my back was a bit out of whack when we arrived for the Warrior Dash.
 If we were to get a 2011 Ford, we would save up for the Classy Chassis luxury seats.
 Those are to die for.
 Seriously.

 I would also opt for a dually for anything with a slide-out.
 While the truck handled the camper well, we did get a lot more sway than I was used to with our dually Dodge.
 I also noticed the increased sway when we were parked and inside the camper.
 I always prefer to see slide-out campers on dually trucks.
 I’m what they call the “safety police” on the forums.
 If being mindful of your safety qualifies me as the Safety Police Chief, I’ll wear that hat.
-And then I’ll direct everyone to read, “Matching a Truck and Camper”.
+And then I’ll direct everyone to read, “How To Match A Truck and Camper”.

 Angela’s reaction to the 2011 Ford F350 diesel?
 Take a guess!
 Could it be a serious case of, “Can we get it?
 Can we get it?
 Can we get it?
 Puuu-leeez?”.
 Thanks a lot Lance Campers.
 This could get expensive.

 If all of this Warrior Dash stuff comes across as a bit over the top, I’m right there with you.
 It was a crazy weekend combined with a rare opportunity to test a new Lance Camper and Ford truck.
 How all those things got mixed together is something you’ll have to ask Angela about.
 She’s the Warrior, Camper, and Editor in this family.